lmparppei/Beat/README.md

 * Dark mode for the children of the night
 * Full support for Fountain syntax
 * Automatic scene numbering in edit view.
 Recognizes forced scene numbers.
-* Outline list view with collapsing sections
+* Outline list view, with reorderable scenes, sections and synopses
 * Outline card view, with sections & synopses
 * Timeline view with sections & synopses
 * Autocomplete characters and scene headings
 * Color-coded scenes

-**Fixes in 1.0.9d**
-* Better and cleaner printing and PDF export
-* Memory management issues fixed
-* Title page formatting fixed
-* Support for international standard ISO and US (letter) paper sizes
-* Fixed a silly bug which made loading multiple feature-length screenplays very slow
+* Faster and more stable than before

 **Note:** This repository follows my development, so it DOES NOT match the latest release version.
 Dread lightly, dear friend!